diskerror/Max/README.md

 cheb.c
 ------
 Code extracted from “cheb~.c” and only generates a list of coefficients that can then be sent to an “iir~” object.
+It's also interesting to watch how the coefficients change with cuttoff frequency and ripple settings.